rollerworks/search-docs/searching_in_practice.rst

 ``field: >10, <20`` is the same as using a range like ``field: ]10 ~ 20[``.

-But ``field: >10, <20, >30`` will only give results when the value is between 10 and 20, the higher then 30 part is ignored as the first part is more restrictive.
+But ``field: >10, <20, >30`` will only give results when the value is between 10 and 20, the 'higher then 30' part is ignored as the first part is more restrictive.

 You can solve this by using ranges like: ``field1: 10 ~ 20, >30;``